github/docs/content/actions/hosting-your-own-runners/managing-self-hosted-runners/running-scripts-before-or-after-a-job.md

 ACTIONS_RUNNER_HOOK_JOB_STARTED=/opt/runner/cleanup_script.sh
 ```

-{% note %}
+> [!NOTE]

-**Note**: The script defined in `ACTIONS_RUNNER_HOOK_JOB_COMPLETED` is executed at the end of the job, before the job completes.
+> The script defined in `ACTIONS_RUNNER_HOOK_JOB_COMPLETED` is executed at the end of the job, before the job completes.
 This makes it unsuitable for use cases that may interrupt a runner, such as deleting the runner machine as part of an autoscaling implementation.

-{% endnote %}

 ## Troubleshooting